-< I) Impairment
+( I) Impairment

 The Company assesses at each reporting date whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the company estimates the asset's recoverable amount.
-An asset's recoverable " amount is the higher of an asset's or cash generating units' (CGUs) net selling price and its value in use.
-The recoverable amount is " determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets " or group of assets.
-Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is " written down to its recoverable amount.
-In assessing value in use, the estimated future cash flows are discounted to their present value eusing a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-In " determining net selling price, recent market transactions are taken into account, if available.
-If no such transactions can be identified, an sappropriate valuation model is used.
+An asset's recoverable amount is the higher of an asset's or cash generating units' (CGUs) net selling price and its value in use.
+The recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or group of assets.
+Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+In appropriate valuation model is used.

 The company bases its impairment calculation on detailed budgets and forecast calculations which are prepared separately for each of the company's cash generating units to which the individual assets are allocated.
 These budgets and forecast calculations are generally covering a period of five years.
-For longer periods, a long term growth rate is calculated and applied to project future cash flows after the < fifth year.
+For longer periods, a long term growth rate is calculated and applied to project future cash flows after the

-Impairment losses of continuing operations are recognized in the statement of profit and loss, except for previously revalued tangible fixed

-- assets, where the revaluation was taken to revaluation reserve.
-In this case, the impairment salen ecogorized in the revaluation reserve ្ត up to the amount of any previous revaluation. - < After impairment, depreciation is provided on the revised carrying amount of the asset over its remaining useful life. - " An assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no r longer exist or may have decreased.
+- Impairment losses of continuing operations are recognized in the statement of profit and loss, except for previously revalued tangible fixed assets, where the revaluation was taken to revaluation reserve.
+In this case, the impairment is also ecogorized in the revaluation reserve ς up το της amount of any previous revaluation. - After impairment, depreciation is provided on the revised carrying amount of the asset over its remaining useful life. - An assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no - c longer exist or may have decreased.
 If such indication exists, the company estimates the asset's or CGU's recoverable amount.
 A previously, - recognized impairment loss is reversed only if there has been a change in the assumptions used to determine the assets recoverable - amount since the last impairment loss was recognized.
-The reversal is limited so that the carrying amount of the asset does not exceed its crecoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.
-Such reversal is recognized in the statement of profit and Loss unless the asset is carried at a c revalued amount, in which case the reversal is treated as a revaluation increase.
+The reversal is limited so that the carrying amount of the asset does not exceed its - recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been - recognized for the asset in prior years.
+Such reversal is recognized in the statement of profit and Loss unless the asset is carried at a revalued amount, in which case the reversal is treated as a revaluation increase.

-${\rm C}\,$ m) Provisions, contingent liabilities, contingent assets $\,$ and capital commitments
+( m) Provisions, contingent liabilities, contingent assets and capital commitments